Brussels Brussels Capital, Belgium Travel Guide

 Brussels has generally safe areas for tourists.

-Modern buildings and public transport generally offer good accessibility.
-Historic sites may have stairs, cobblestones, and narrow passages.
+Modern buildings and public transport generally offer high level of accessibility.
+Historic attractions might have stairs, cobblestones, and narrow passages.

 Be aware of the important emergency numbers for immediate assistance in Brussels.